 The basic posture is essential in order to make a stable

-sound, while not getting tired, by getting used to the distance
+sound, while not getting tired, by getting used to the distance to the taiko.

 We are explaining here about the posture and some little observations toward the position of each part of the body when hitting the Nagado Daiko(also known as Miya Daiko).